Robert-Cabrera/212-Projects/README.md

   A queue from 2 stacks
   A doubly linked list with relevant methods
-  An open adressing hash table that uses quadratic probing A binary search tree that allows deletion
+  An open adressing hash table that uses quadratic probing A binary search tree that implements deletion
 </pre>